 Phase 2: Creative & Design

 During the second phase of site design and development, the user interface begins to take form.
 The page layouts and design elements that are created should come right from the strategy you established during the discovery and research phase.
 It’s important to remember that design is subjective and your website is not for you — it’s for your audience.
 Design decisions should be made based on your user personas, not your personal preferences.

 Typically, it’s best to start with the homepage design, then move onto the various interior page templates and modules that will ultimately form a complete user interface that’s on-brand and achieves your goals and objectives.
 Depending on your analytics, you may want to pursue a “mobile-first” design strategy.

 To complete the design phase, source files are prepped and organized with the development for a “pixel perfect” front-end interface.

-This is possible the most misunderstood phase of the process as it can feel a bit like magic.
+This is possibly the most misunderstood phase of the process as it can feel a bit like magic.
 While great developers may seem like wizards, there is no magic trick to building a highly functional website.
 There are no simple switches.
-The success of the development team relies greatly on the planning performed in Phase 1.
+The success of the development team relies greatly on the planning performed in Phase One.

 Follow these steps to turn an interface design into a functional website: